 It was no oil painting to start with, but the facelifted C5 was ghastly.

-Dan Abramson’s 1994 Xanae concept signposted Citroën’s entry into the compact MPV sector, but additionally, its styling came to inspire an entire generation of production Citroën’s; each displaying an incremental diminution of form and surface.
-The Xanae’s conception was led by Art Blakeslee, drafted in from Talbot to preside over Citroën’s styling after the rancorous departure of Carl Olsen in 1986.
+Dan Abramson’s 1994 Xanae concept signposted Citroën’s entry into the compact MPV sector, but additionally, its styling came to inspire an entire generation of production Citroën’s, each displaying an incremental diminution of creative execution.
+The Xanae’s conception was overseen by Art Blakeslee, drafted in from Talbot to preside over Citroën’s styling after the allegedly rancorous departure of Carl Olsen in 1986.
 Continue reading “Theme : Facelifts – Dîner pour Chiens”

 Driven To Write descends into facelift hell.
 Pray for us.

-Today’s foray into facelift hades also stems from recent past.
-The original 2003 R230 SL series was, (like most Mercedes’ of its era), a good 35% less attractive than its far more comely (R129) forebear.
-Nevertheless, amongst the less than stellar offerings emerging from Sindelfingen under design chief, Professor Peter Pfeiffer during the post-Sacco era, the R230 in its original form was at least cohesive.
-Continue reading “Theme : Facelifts – New Adventures in Rhinoplasty”
+Today’s foray into facelift hades stems from recent past.
+The original 2003 R230 SL series was a good 65% less attractive than its far more accomplished (R129) forebear.
+Nevertheless, amongst the less than stellar offerings emerging from Sindelfingen under design chief, Professor Peter Pfeiffer during the post-Sacco era, R230 in its original form was at least broadly cohesive.

 It’s been going on for so long now, it almost seems a tradition.
 Fiat’s styling has always been variable.
 They have produced some great designs and some disappointingly dumpy ones, often in the same generation.
 But what is constant is that, when it comes to facelift time, however good or bad the original was, the facelift is always worse.

 There are various theories I can offer and, not being a Fiat insider, that is all I can do.